Airomarto/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 14 - 'chown vincent:staff *' to change owner vincent to group owner staff Task 15 - 'chown _hello:vincent,staff *' to change owner and group owner of _hello to vincent and staff Task 16 - 'chown --from=guillaume betty hello' to change the owner of hello to betty only if its owned by guillaumei Task 17 - 'vlc StarWars IV' to play StarWars IV from terminal
+Task 14 - 'chown vincent:staff *' to change owner vincent to group owner staff Task 15 - 'chown _hello:vincent,staff *' to change owner and group owner of _hello to vincent and staff Task 16 - 'chown --from=guillaume betty hello' to change the owner of hello to betty only if its owned by guillaumei Task 17 - 'telnet towel.blinkenlights.nl' to play StarWars IV from terminal